paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 ## Protocol

+The subsystem should maintain a set of handles to Block Authorship Provisioning iterations that are currently live.

+### On Overseer Signal

+- `ActiveLeavesUpdate`:
+  - For each `activated` head:
+    - spawn a Block Authorship Provisioning iteration with the given relay parent, storing a bidirectional channel with that iteration.
+  - For each `deactivated` head:
+    - terminate the Block Authorship Provisioning iteration for the given relay parent, if any.
+- `Conclude`: Forward `Conclude` to all iterations, waiting a small amount of time for them to join, and then hard-exiting.

+### On `ProvisionerMessage`

+Forward the message to the appropriate Block Authorship Provisioning iteration, or discard if no appropriate iteration is currently active.

+### Per Provisioning Iteration

 Input: [`ProvisionerMessage`](../../types/overseer-protocol.md#provisioner-message).
 Backed candidates come from the [Candidate Backing subsystem](../backing/candidate-backing.md), signed bitfields come from the [Bitfield Distribution subsystem](../availability/bitfield-distribution.md), and disputes come from the [Disputes Subsystem](../disputes/dispute-coordinator.md).
 Misbehavior reports are currently sent from the [Candidate Backing subsystem](../backing/candidate-backing.md) and contain the following misbehaviors:

 1. `Misbehavior::ValidityDoubleVote`